Asibul-40/OOP-concepts/Review.md

 **Composition:**

 Composition in association, is a form of relationship where the classes are tightly coupled, means the classes are highly dependent on each other.
 This type of association is referred as *belongs-to* or *is part-of* association.
 Here, the classes cannot exist independent of each other.
 If the *container* class which holds the objects of the *member* class is removed, it also means logically the smaller class cannot exist.
-Let's explore some examples:

 Suppose, we have two objects, a *car* and a *car-engine*.
 We can build-up some relationship between these two objects.
 A car will never start to move without an engine.
 Also, a car-engine will remain useless if there exists no cars as well.
 Thus, the two objects are highly dependent on each other.